 There are still practitioners of this now naïve aesthetic of – for a lack of a better term – photography inspired by “love.”
 The most arresting is Gary Lee Boas and his book Starstruck (2006) – that documents his mysteriously unrequited “love” of celebrities over a span of fifteen years as he takes pictures with a Brownie camera.(40) The young man from Pennsylvania obviously worshiped at an altar that Andy Warhol was very familiar with – but Warhol’s esthetic was passive-aggressive.
 It was an ethos of media savvy fascination and cavalier detachment in perfect Zen balance – with occasional cruelty thrown into the mix to keep it lively.
 Warhol was bemused - Boas was in thrall - suffering from what Richard Schickel calls the “illusion of intimacy.”(41) Boas’ moving book is in a sense a “love” story – perhaps the “love” story of our time – hence the book’s importance.
 It is not just one man’s obsession with famous people but the psychic family album that we all carry around within us – but with the proviso that Boas did it in real life.
 This is one of the things that makes Mr. Boas an artist.

 The similarities and differences between Warhol and Boas are informative.
 Both men were collectors – their respective image banks of celebrities contain thousands of images and they understood that their infatuation was sexual and religious at the same time – in this sense Boas was not a naïf or an outsider artist – he knew what he was doing.
 Their work is formally similar in their encyclopedic knowledge of the famous and their unwavering allegiance to the snapshot aesthetic and the “truth” of raw spontaneous moments captured by the camera, regardless of how facile and silly the images may look.
+The corporeal physical reality captured by film creates an ontological realism that short-circuits any criticism or second thoughts.
 Both men understood that the photographs would only be understood – or “get better” - with time.
 Neither man could be strictly considered a paparazzi photographer, despite the fact that Warhol’s favorite photographer was Ron Galella.
 What the paparazzo lacked that Warhol had was a keen critical intelligence that he wisely hid behind a façade of langorous, fey, enthusiasm.
-He enjoyed mimicking the style of paparazzi photography because he saw that he could use it to his own advantage, exploring his world of parties, "superstars," and hangers-on.
+He enjoyed mimicking the style of paparazzi photography - something he did brilliantly - because he saw that he could use it to his own advantage, exploring his world of parties, discos, "superstars," and hangers-on.
 Boas could never be a paparazzo simply because he could not have used his Gods in such a selfish fashion without betraying himself, and many of the stars seem to have understood this sensitivity.
 They waited patiently for his little Brownie camera to focus and shoot and they smiled for him.
 The strength of Boas' work - its poker faced directness and relentless single minded passion - is also its weakness, as it cannot ask questions about the complex themes of fame, sexualized fantasy, idolatry and photography that envelop his work.